Tidy Text, Tokenization & Term Frequency

-Welcome to the LAW Code-a-long for Module 1
+Welcome to the Text Mining Code Along for Module 1

 Figure 2.2 Steps of Data-Intensive Research Workflow